CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 	* Press `control+shift+p` to open the commands palette and search for recommended extensions to install or check if they are installed.
 * Pyright (pyproject.toml/tool.pyright sections): a Python static type checker.
 Sections starting with tool.pyright house configuration options for Pyright.

+## Automatic checks on GitHub

+### Pre-commit

+It's recommended to install pre-commit.ci [pre-commit](https://pre-commit.ci) on personal GitHub accounts.
+Then, you can choose if pre-commit will be used in all or just in selected repos.

+Setting up pre-commit.ci for each add-on using the add-on template will help you maintain a consistent code style in your add-ons.

 ## Requirements

 You need the following software to use this code for your NVDA add-on development and packaging: